For a website to be functional, it needs links that are active and ready to be accessed by customers who are looking for a specific type of content.

 The absence of indexing is simply a process that removes the page from search engine databases, making access difficult.
 This can happen by some mistake or even by the company's desire.

-An internal command page or even a landing page de can be removed from crawlers so that only people browsing the company's website can find it.
+An internal command page or even a landing page can be removed from indexers so that only people browsing the company's website can find it.

 Avoiding inactive links